Frederick Hemke: Formal education

 From 1955 to 1956, Hemke studied saxophone with Marcel Mule at the Paris Conservatoire National de Musique et de Declamation, earning in 1956 the Premier Prix diploma.
 Hemke holds the distinction of being the first American saxophonist to earn a Premier Prix diploma from the Paris Conservatory.
 In 1958, Hemke earned a Bachelor of Science degree in music education from University of Wisconsin–Milwaukee.
 In 1962, he earned a Master of Music degree from the Eastman School of Music.
-In 1975, Hemke earned an A.Mus.D. degree from the University of Wisconsin–Madison.
+In 1975, Hemke earned a D.M.A. degree from the University of Wisconsin–Madison.

-In primary and secondary school, until the start of college, Hemke studied saxophone with Eddie Schmidt, a jobbing teacher, band director in Milwaukee, and a close friend of Ralph Joseph Hermann (1914–1994) — musician, composer, songwriter, and music publisher.
+In primary and secondary school, until the start of college, Hemke studied saxophone with Eddie Schmidt, a band director in Milwaukee, and a close friend of Ralph Joseph Hermann (1914–1994) — musician, composer, songwriter, and music publisher.
 Hemke was highly influenced by Schmidt's recording of Marcel Mule — and also of his recordings of Al Gallodoro, and Freddy Gardner.
 At the University of Wisconsin-Milwaukee, Hemke studied with Jay Morton, teacher of woodwinds.
 Hemke did not have a formal saxophone teacher at Eastman, but while there, studied reeds with clarinetist Stanley Hasty (1920–2011), flute repertoire with Joseph Mariano (1911–2007), and oboe repertoire with Robert Sprenkle (1914–1988).

 Teaching career

 Hemke taught saxophone at Northwestern's School of Music for fifty years.
 He began in 1962 as a teaching associate.
 In 1964 he became an assistant professor and was appointed chairman of the newly formed Winds and Percussion Instruments Department.
 In 1967 Hemke was elevated to associate professor; on September 1, 1975, Full Professor; and on September 1, 1991, chairman of the Department of Music Performance Studies at the School of Music.
 Hemke served as senior associate dean for administration in the School of Music from 1995 to 2001.
-In 2002, Hemke was named the Louis and Elsie Snydacker Eckstein Professor of Music and also named associate dean emeritus of the School of Music.
+In 2002, Hemke was named the Louis and Elsie Snydacker Eckstein Professor of Music and also named Associate Dean Emeritus of the School of Music.
 He retired from full-time teaching in 2012.

-As a music educator in higher education, Hemke has taught hundreds of saxophonists, many of whom have flourished as performing artists and music educators of international rank.
+As a music educator in higher education, Hemke taught hundreds of saxophonists, many of whom have flourished as performing artists and music educators of international rank.
 From 2013 until his death, Hemke served as artistic director and taught during summers at the Frederick L. Hemke Saxophone Institute, located at Snow Pond Center for the Arts in Sidney, ME.